Property $P_{\text{naive}}$ for big mapping class groups: Preliminary

-\textbf{Convention}: unless stated otherwise, we always assume that $S$ contains a nondisplaceable subsurface $K$ such that no component of $S \backslash K$ is an annulus whose boundary components are both boundary components of $K$ or a one-punctured disk.
+\textbf{Convention}: unless stated otherwise, we always assume that $S$ contains a nondisplaceable subsurface $K$ of finite type such that no component of $S \backslash K$ is an annulus whose boundary components are both boundary components of $K$, a one-punctured disk, or a disk.
+When we use Lemma \ref{newlemma} and Lemma \ref{h}, the convention will still be satisfied.